daz4126/surge/README.md

 It has no dependencies and is unbelievably small (~0.8kb)!

-# Quick Start - Hello World
+# Hello Surge

 * Add a `data-surge` attribute to the container element that you want to add reactivity to
 * Add a `data-action` attribute to the element that performs the action
-* Add an `id` attribute to any elements that will display values that will change
+* Add an `id` attribute to any elements that will contain reactive content

 ```html
 <div data-surge>